FluffyMaguro/SC2_Coop_Overlay/README.md

       - Overlay shows map played & winrate in the current session
       - Minor graphical tweaks
       - Small tweaks to sc2reader module to prevent load fails
-      - Start up notification shows hotkeys and if an update is available

 * 1.8 Replay analysis tweaks and improvements, start up notification, better logging, and bug fixes.<br>
 * 1.7 Colors can be changed via the config file.
 Bug fixes.<br>